espinm2/wave-particles/src/README.md

 ### Files
-Description of submitted files (images/video/code/etc):
+Description of submitted files (images/video/code/etc): <br>

-particlesystem.h and particlesystem.cpp are both used to hold and update particles in the created simulation. particle.h contains the actual particle and its attributes. glCanvas.cpp and glCanvas.h contain all the window manager functions and initial setup for our program. main.cpp contains the main render loop.
+particlesystem.h and particlesystem.cpp are both used to hold and update particles in the created simulation.<br>
+particle.h contains the actual particle and its attributes. <br>
+glCanvas.cpp and glCanvas.h contain all the window manager functions and initial setup for our program.<br>
+main.cpp contains the main render loop.<br>
-All images are to examples of the visualization working
+All images are to examples of the visualization working<br>

 ### Times
 Approximate time spent this week: